 All other digital objects such as files and text are easy to duplicate.
 With the click of a button or a few keys, any number of files can be copied from one location to another.
 This makes digital devices very simple and useful for the average user.

 However, costless duplication is not a desirable trait in money.
-It would not be desirable to have a monetary system that allowed anyone to duplicate their money at will.
+A monetary system that permits unrestricted duplication of money would undermine its value and stability.

 This is the Double Spend Problem: how can a receiver of digital money be sure that the money they were sent was not simultaneously sent to someone else?
 How can all members of a monetary network be sure others are not duplicating their money at will?
 Without solving this problem, cryptocurrency can not function.